ArthurBosch/CRM-System/README.md

 # CRM-System

-Hello, this demo represents a small SRM-system for managing bid requests to IT-courses on number of topics.
+Hello, this demo represents a small SRM-system for managing bid requests to online school.

 Test data is connected to the form of adding requests for testing and showcase purposes.